navis-org/navis/docs/examples/2_morpho/README.md

 ## Morphology

-These tutorials will show you how to analyse and manipulate your neurons' morphology:
+Measure, analyze and manipulate the morphology of your neurons.